rwxrob/zet/20210831191541/README.md

-# Learn to Learn Like a Hacker
+# Boost: Learn to Learn Like a Hacker

 *Before you read this, put on some good dark industrial music.*

+Objectives:

+* Understand the system of learning oppression we face
+* Overcome fear of learning organically
+* Give yourself permission to learn
+* Get motivated

 It sounds like a trailer for a TV show trying to pump up some idiotic computer brand with completely obvious product placement, but learning